nifyacorp/notification-worker/README.md

 The notification worker is a critical component in the NIFYA notification pipeline:

 1. **Message Reception**: Listens to the `notification-processor` PubSub subscription
-2. **Message Validation**: Validates incoming messages against a schema
+2. **Message Validation**: Validates incoming messages against shared schema with BOE Parser
 3. **Processor Selection**: Routes messages to the appropriate processor based on the `processor_type` field
 4. **RLS Context Management**: Sets PostgreSQL Row-Level Security context for database operations
 5. **Notification Creation**: Inserts notification records into the database with proper user context